DSharpPlus/DSharpPlus/docs/articles/commands/custom_error_handler.md

 ---
-uid: articles.commands.command_errored
+uid: articles.commands.custom_error_handler
-title: Command Errored
+title: Custom Error Handler
 ---

-# Command Errored
+# Custom Error Handler
 Oh no!
 Someone tried to execute a command, but for whatever reason, it failed!
 This article will help you understand why commands might fail and how to handle them.

 There are a few reasons why a command might fail.
 Here are a few common ones: